mynk-tmr/notes/Javascript/Types-and-Grammer.md

 - entry controlled (check first, then exec) -> `for` `while`
 - exit controlled (execute first, then check) -> `do while`
 - `for` evaluates step at end of current iteration
-- In ONLY while & do while loops, *postfix* runs *1 extra* than prefix.
 - `for in` iterates over *enumerable* properties (enum flag `true`)
 - `for of` iterates over *values* of **iterable** objects (built-in or user-specified)
 	- both pass by **value** to key/val